lsamano/tetris-v2/README.md

 # Faithful Recreation
 - Colors reflect actual Tetris pieces used in-game
 - Guaranteed one of each letter at the beginning of a session, just like the real game
+- "Random Generator" algorithm used to ensure player can play forever
 - Accurate point system for 1-4 line clears and soft drops

 # Upcoming Features
-- Implementing SRS (for advanced spins and wall kicks)
+- Implementing SRS (for advanced spins and wall/floor kicks)
-- String combos, also for blocking
+- String combos, including using them for blocking
-- Perfect clear points + attack
+- Perfect clear, including points and attack
 - Ability to play using https

 # Known Bugs/Issues